adrianog3/nodejs-typescript/README.md

 }
 ```

-> For more details see the official repository: [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).
+> For more details see the [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) repository.

 To prevent the prettier and eslint rules from conflicting, it's necessary to install the following plugin: